Muffin: Bakeware and baking aids

 Muffin tins and muffin pans are typically metal bakeware which has round bowl-shaped depressions into which muffin batter is poured.
 Muffin tins or pans can be greased with butter or cooking spray, to lessen the issue of batter sticking to the pan.
 Alternatively, muffin cups or cases are used.
 Cups or cases are usually round sheets of foil, or silicone with scallop-pressed edges, giving the muffin a round cup shape.
 They are used in the baking of muffins to line the bottoms of muffin tins, to facilitate the easy removal of the finished muffin from the tin.
-The advantage to cooks is easier removal and cleanup, more precise form, and moister muffins; however, using them will prevent a crust from forming.
+The advantage to cooks is easier removal and cleanup, more precise form, and moister muffins; however, using them will prevent a crust from forming on the sides and bottom.